 Article by: Hobart M. King, PhD, RPG

 Arctic Ocean: History and Now

-very cold; summer days are short and foggy.
+The Arctic Ocean has played a minor role in world history.
+Ice cover severely hinders navigation; the area is remote; there is almost no infrastructure; winters are dark and very cold; summer days are short and foggy.
 These challenges make the Arctic Ocean a hostile and difficult area.

 Arctic Ocean Geography

 The Arctic Ocean has a surface area of about 14.056 million square kilometers (5.427 million square miles), making it the smallest of Earth's five oceans.
 Baffin Bay, Barents Sea, Beaufort Sea, Chukchi Sea, East Siberian Sea, Greenland Sea, Hudson Bay, Hudson Straight, Kara Sea, and Laptev Sea are generally considered to be part of the Arctic Ocean.
 It is connected to the Pacific Ocean through the Bering Strait and connected to the Atlantic Ocean through the Labrador Sea and the Greenland Sea.